Luis-Bravo-Dias/So_Long/README.md

 </h1>
 <p>This project is part of the 42 school curriculum and focuses on creating a simple 2D game using the MinilibX graphics library.

   So_Long involves creating a simple 2D game where the player controls a character navigating a maze-like environment.
-The goal is implementing the game mechanics, graphics rendering, and user interaction using the MinilibX graphics library.</p>
+The goal is to implement the game mechanics, graphics rendering, and user interaction using the MinilibX graphics library.</p>

   <h1 align="center">
  Features